 The recent development of AWS is fast and plenty of big companies are rapidly hiring new employees to make sure it’s sustained.
 With the rising number of new cloud businesses, there’s a lot of new work for cloud services.

-Now that we know that why should we go for AWS certifications, lets understand what does an AWS Cloud Practitioner do in there day to day office hours.
+Now that we know why should we go for AWS certifications, let’s understand what AWS Cloud Practitioners do during their day-to-day office hours.

 Day-to-day Roles and Responsibilities:

-- An AWS cloud practitioner is generally the client point of contact for High Priority technical issues and new requirements.
+- An AWS cloud practitioner is generally the client’s point of contact for High Priority technical issues and new requirements.

-- They also act as technical lead and mentors for the junior members of team.
+- They also act as technical leads and mentors for the junior members of the team.

-- Build, Deploy and Manage production workloads including applications on EC2 instance, APIs on Lambda Functions etc..
+- Build, Deploy, and Manage production workloads including applications on EC2 instances, APIs on Lambda Functions, etc.